Leslie Kasperowicz Written by Leslie Kasperowicz

 How to estimate home insurance coverage

 To get accurate home insurance quotes, you need to know how much coverage you need.
-There are three major parts of a home insurance policy that you need to determine before you start shopping.
+There are three major parts of a home insurance policy that you need to understand before you start shopping.
 The most important one, and the one that has the most impact on homeowners insurance rates, is the dwelling coverage.

 Home insurance coverage